reuters-graphics/bluprint_graphics-kit/PROJECT_README.md

 yarn upload
 ```

-Publish your project in the RNGS server.
+🍻 Publish your project in the RNGS server.

 ```
-yarn publish
+yarn pub
 ```

 Read more in the [development docs](https://github.com/reuters-graphics/bluprint_graphics-kit/tree/master/docs/developers).